Skip to content

 )

-For error callbacks, the message will be the same message that was sent to the task itself, obviously you can create a new model with more parameters and bind them to the error callback
+For error callbacks, the message will be the same message that was sent to the task itself.
+You can create a new model with more parameters and bind them to the error callback:

 from pydantic import BaseModel